Anne Strésor: Biography

 Born on January 23, 1651 in the parish of Saint-Germain-l'Auxerrois in Paris, Anne-Renée Strésor is the daughter of the German portrait painter Henri Strésor (around 1613 - December 1679) and Catherine Buart (Bouart or Buert, 1622 - May 1679).
 She had several sisters and brothers, most of whom died at a young age: Catherine (1646-1647), Catherine-Ursule (1659-1663), Joseph-Guillaume (1661-1668) and François-Henri who became a soldier.

 She was likely trained by her father.
 A skillful miniaturist, it was by creating the miniature portrait of the dauphine Marie-Christine of Bavaria that she really made herself known and attracted the attention of the king.
 She presented herself to the Académie Royale de Peinture et de Sculpture on July 16, 1676 (or 1677 depending on the source).
 Accepted the same day, she was the fifth female member of the Academy.
 Her admission piece, a miniature of Christ and Saint Paul on the Road to Damascus was placed in a window nook in the academy.

 Documents from the time describe her as a woman of small stature, friendly, cultured and flirtatious.

 During the year 1679, she lost both of her parents within a few months of each other.
-His father was fatally injured by a cart in December and died two days after the accident.
+Her father was fatally injured by a cart in December and died two days after the accident.